What Does it Mean to Study E-Commerce?

 Long-established companies have opened up a new marketing avenue through e-commerce, and new companies have sprung up to capitalize on online trading, where startup costs may be lower.
 Business-to-business (B2B) marketing, travel clearinghouses, publishers, investment firms, and insurance brokers are doing well, and are in need of qualified professionals.

-Want to launch your own ecommerce startup?
-As an entrepreneur, you'll use your self-discipline and determination to bring your vision to fruition.
-No two days will be the same, since you will likely be responsible for every aspect of your company, from client care to accounting.
+- Entrepreneurship: Want to launch your own e-commerce startup?
+As an entrepreneur, use your self-discipline and determination to bring your vision to fruition.
+No two days are the same when you're responsible for every aspect of your company, from client care to accounting.

 E-Commerce Certification, Licensure and Associations